MatthewTitmas/A-Program-a-Day/README.md

-# A program a day
+# Day 48
-The programs created for my "A Program a Day" challenge.
-Follow along at https://www.tumblr.com/blog/mtitmas
+The source code for my ball collision in a 2D plane program using maths from this page http://www.vobarian.com/collisions/2dcollisions2.pdf.
+Created in processing.